Quick Reference Glossary

 The stages or phases that a person’s group identity follows as it matures or develops.
 (Arizona State University Intergroup Relations Center, www.asu.edu/provost/intergroup/)

-Developed by the Society for Philosophical Inquiry (www.philosopher.org), Socrates Caf?s take place at coffee houses, libraries, hospices, senior centers, prisons, bookstores, homeless shelters, schools and more.
-The Socrates Caf? method of dialogue (based on Socrates' ways of facilitating learning through continuous questioning) is spontaneous yet rigorous, and inspires participants to articulate and discover their unique philosophical perspectives and worldview.
-The Caf?s encourage participants to become more autonomous thinkers and more engaged and empathetic citizens.
+Developed by the Society for Philosophical Inquiry (http://www.philosopher.org/), Socrates Cafés take place at coffee houses, libraries, hospices, senior centers, prisons, bookstores, homeless shelters, schools and more.
+The Socrates Café method of dialogue (based on Socrates’ ways of facilitating learning through continuous questioning) is spontaneous yet rigorous, and inspires participants to articulate and discover their unique philosophical perspectives and worldview.
+The Cafés encourage participants to become more autonomous thinkers and more engaged and empathetic citizens.

 The starting point of most participatory work, Stakeholder Analysis addresses the fundamental questions of: Who are the key stakeholders in the project or study being undertaken or proposed?
 What are the interests of these stakeholders How will they be affected by the project?
 How influential are the different stakeholders and Which stakeholders are most important for the success of the project?
 (Participation and Social Assessment: Tools and Techniques.
 Compiled by Jennifer Rietbergen-McCracken and Deepa Narayan.
 The World Bank.
 1998.)